aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Using the Offered Pre-Shared Keys to Select a Pre-Shared Key

-The following APIs enable the client to use it's list of offered pre-shared keys to set the callback that selects the matching server PSK to be used for the connection.
+The following APIs are called by the server to selects the matching server PSK to be used for the connection.

 ```c
 int s2n_offered_psk_get_identity(struct s2n_offered_psk *psk, uint8_t** identity, uint16_t *size);